-Available to applicants enrolled or intending to enrol in Year 1 of the Agriculture Program.
-The successful applicant will receive $10,000 in Year 1 and $5,000 in Year 3.
+Available to two applicants enrolled or intending to enrol in Year 1 of the Agriculture Program.
+The successful applicants will receive $15,000 in Year 1 and $10,000 in Year 3.

 Mutooroo Pastoral Company consists of five stations located in the North East Pastoral Zone of South Australia.
 It is a sheep and cattle enterprise which also manages its own stud sheep operation.

 Mutooroo Pastoral Company consists of the following properties: